CNHED Releases Comprehensive Analysis of DC’s Tenant Opportunity to Purchase Act (TOPA)

 Become a member of CNHED today

-and join the fight for a District where all residents can live in thriving communities that are racially, economically and socially just!
+and join the fight for a District where all residents can live in thriving communities that are economically just!

 Become a Member